alabut/alabut.github.io/writing/designsprint7.md

 * Collaborative approach between various roles.
 * Transparency into technical tasks and progress.

+SOMETHING SOMETHING ABOUT HOW I CAN SEE THAT BEING AGILE-LIKE IS PROBABLY ENGINEERING-FRIENDLY, GIVEN THE STRUCTURED AND STRICTLY TIMEBOXED NATURE OF THE FORMAT, WHICH MEANS IT SHOULD ALSO BE PALATABLE/COMPREHENSIBLE/APPROACHABLE TO PMS AND STAKEHOLDERS USED TO WORKING WITH AGILE TEAMS.

+OR SOME SUCH SHIT.
+THIS SECTION IS JUST A TAD TOO SHORT.

 ### 2.1.1 Clear Upsides

 It’s easy to see why the practice has such widespread appeal.
 It’s simple to learn, emphasizes collaboration, and uses testable prototypes to shortcut engineering overhead, all within a specific timeframe.